google/comprehensive-rust/src/exercises/chromium/interoperability-with-cpp.md

 ## Part two

-It's a good idea to play with cxx a little.
+It's a good idea to play with CXX a little.
 It helps you think about how flexible Rust in Chromium actually is.

 Some things to try: